 Vote for Your Favorite #RootedinAg Contest Finalist

-We now need your help in deciding who will be the grand prizewinner of a $500 gift card and a $1,000 donation to the winner’s favorite local charity or civic group.* Check out the five entries below and vote for the one you think is most deserving.
+We now need your help in deciding who will be the grand prizewinner of $500 plus a $1,000 donation to the winner’s favorite local charity or civic group.* Check out the five entries below and vote for the one you think is most deserving.
 Your votes along with our judges’ scores will determine the winner.
 Online voting ends Sept.
-15, 2017, with Syngenta announcing the grand prizewinner in October.
+15, 2018, with Syngenta announcing the grand prizewinner in October.

 *NO PURCHASE NECESSARY.
 See Official Rules for more details.